jkooy/image-caption/README.md

 - Matplotlib
 - Pillow
 - Numpy
+- And some other library included in regular python

-- These could be installed by:
+- These could be installed on DSMLP server by:
 ```
 python -m pip install --user torch
 python -m pip install --user matplotlib